Common Inpainted Objects In-N-Out of Context: Abstract

 \section{Abstract}

 We present Common Inpainted Objects In-N-Out of Context (\datasetName), a novel dataset addressing the scarcity of out-of-context examples in existing vision datasets.
 By systematically replacing objects in COCO images through diffusion-based inpainting, we create 97,722 unique images featuring both contextually coherent and inconsistent scenes, enabling effective context learning.
-Each inpainted object is meticulously verified and categorized as in- or out-of-context through a multimodal large language model assessment.
-Our analysis reveals significant patterns in semantic priors that influence inpainting success across object categories.
-We demonstrate three key tasks enabled by \datasetName{}: (1) training context classifiers that effectively determine whether existing objects belong in their context; (2) a novel Objects-from-Context prediction task that determines which new objects naturally belong in given scenes at both instance and clique levels, and (3) context-enhanced fake detection on state-of-the-art methods without fine-tuning. \datasetName{} provides a controlled testbed with contextual variations, establishing a foundation for advancing context-aware visual understanding in computer vision and image forensics.
-Our code and data are at: \url{https://github.com/YangTianze009/COinCO}.
+Each inpainted object is meticulously verified and categorized as in- or out-of-context through Large Vision Language Model assessments.
+We demonstrate three key tasks enabled by \datasetName{}: (1) a fine-grained context reasoning approach that classifies objects as in- or out-of-context based on three criteria; (2) a novel Objects-from-Context prediction task that determines which new objects naturally belong in given scenes at both instance and clique level semantics, and (3) context-enhanced fake detection on state-of-the-art methods without fine-tuning. \datasetName{} provides a controlled testbed with contextual variations, establishing a foundation for advancing context-aware visual understanding in computer vision, including image forensics.
+Code and dataset are available at \url{https://co-in-co.github.io/}.